DaneSirois/npm-redux-interfaces/README.md

 ***
 ## RI.setStore([*object*]):
 This method gives the library access to your redux store allowing it to internally dispatch actions and access reducer state.

-- Immediately after instantiating your Redux store, pass in reference to it with this method.
+- Immediately after instantiating your Redux store, pass reference to it with this method.

 **Arguments**([1]):

 1. [*store*]:
-    - The object created upon instantiating your Redux store from inside of your app's root level **index.js** file.
+    - The object created upon instantiating your Redux store from inside of your app's root level *index.js* file.

-**Returns**: [*null*]
+**Returns**: [ *null* ]

 **Example**:
 ```js